 The case we’re making isn’t that MDM solutions are bad; they’re incomplete.
 All those missing puzzle pieces–the Linux users, the VIPs, the SSH keys and sensitive data–also need to be addressed.
 If MDM could solve those problems, it would, but clearly, a different approach is required.

 As you may have guessed, we’re not exactly disinterested observers when it comes to this topic.
-At Kolide, our product is a fleet visibility and compliance solution that solves many of the problems that fall outside the scope of MDM.
+At Kolide, our product is a device security and compliance solution that solves many of the problems that fall outside the scope of MDM.

-Kolide makes the device monitoring process transparent by allowing users to see who can access their devices, what data is collected, and even the complete source code of the agent running on their devices.
-Meanwhile, Kolide gives IT admins a cross-platform (even Linux) dashboard for all devices, so you’re audit-ready.
+Kolide also makes the device monitoring process transparent through our Privacy Center, which lets users see who can access their devices, what data is collected, and even the complete source code of the agent running on their devices.

-We must change our mindset around endpoint security.
-Instead of a top-down “big brother” approach, the principles of Honest Security can help you make security part of the company culture.
+Instead of a top-down “big brother” approach, Kolide uses the principles of Honest Security to give users a seat at the table.